 Again, if you are looking for a healthy alternative to frozen foods, buying real food is the best way to go.
 As I mentioned above, the nutritious value of frozen vegetables and fruit is amazing.

 For a healthy alternative, avoid sugars, cheese, and other sauces to increase the number of calories, sodium, etc.

 - 8 Tips For Buying Healthy Frozen Food (You Might Not Know About)

 - 5 Best Frozen Foods That Won't Bust Your Budget

 - How To Regrow A Carrot Scraps

-If you buy frozen strawberries with sugar or other flavors, you might not be able to add it to other recipes; where if you have carrots, you might be able to add it to your soups, stir fry, etc. You see what I am saying?
+If you buy frozen strawberries with sugar or other flavors, you might not be able to add them to other recipes; if you have carrots, you might add them to your soups, stir fry, etc. Do you see what I am saying?
 More bang for your money.

 So make sure you take the time this month and stock up on frozen foods.
 They are affordable, always in season, less food waste, and good for you!